 Moses: When Harriet Tubman Led Her People to Freedom by Carole Boston Weatherford, illustrated by Kadir Nelson

 Harriet Tubman, image from Wikipedia.

-From 1619 to 1865, Africans and their descendents were enslaved in colonial America and the United States.
+From 1619 to 1865, Africans and their descendants were enslaved in colonial America and the United States.
 This was the first time in history that enslavement was based solely on skin color.
-In 1820, there was about 1.5 million slaves in the United States.
+In 1820, there were about 1.5 million slaves in the United States.
 By 1861, the slave population had risen to more than 4 million.
 Somewhere between 40,000 and 100,000 slaves escaped to freedom through a loose network of helpers and hideaways known as the Underground Railroad.

 I’m proud to live in a town that housed multiple stops in the Underground Railroad.
 Our Newton Jackson Homestead and Museum is one such stop, but there are others in my neighborhood.
 Before moving here, I lived in Boston’s South End, which has a bronze statue of Harriet Tubman in Harriet Tubman Square.
 Her life is depicted in a way that makes you feel like you are right beside her during her first journey to freedom in this moving poetic tribute to her life.
-Risking her life, she returns to bring her family to freedom, and heads back again and again, to help others, freeing as many as three hundred slaves. [picture book, ages 5 and up]
+Risking her life, she returns to bring her family to freedom, and heads back, again and again, to help others, freeing as many as three hundred slaves. [picture book, ages 5 and up]

 Obama: Only in America by Carole Boston Weatherford, illustrated by Robert Barrett

 Barack Obama, image from The Office of Barack and Michelle Obama.